 It’s well worth considering a custom-built restaurant insurance policy, as this will not only make life simpler but may even cover some risks you hadn’t considered.
 For example, you’ll usually want to cover risks to property, such as the building and equipment, along with liability to customers and staff.

-Other elements that are easy to overlook include the risks of fraud and data theft that come with handling cash and card payments, the risks of spoiled food you have to throw away if there’s a power outage or refrigeration failure, and the risk of lost business if you shut for repairs after a fire.
+Other elements that are easy to overlook include the risks of fraud and data theft that come with handling cash and card payments, the risks of spoiled food you have to throw away if there’s a power outage or refrigeration failure, and the risk of lost business if you close for repairs after a fire.

 At United, you don’t only get a policy, but you get knowledge, coverage analysis, claims review, contract review and much more.